albortros/COVID-19/README.md

 A directory `predictions` for model prediction output in a common format.

-Inside this, there is one directory for each day, which contains model output for each model and for each subsequent day (file naming conventions still to be defined).
-So, the directory day is the day in which the models were run, i.e. it represents the data date, while inside there is one file for each model and for each future date the model makes a prediction for.
+Inside this, there is one directory for each day, which contains model output for each model and for each subsequent day.
+So, the directory day is the day in which the models were run, i.e. it represents the data date, while inside there are files for each model and for each future date the model makes a prediction for.

 The file format is the same as used by the [official data](https://github.com/pcm-dpc/COVID-19).
 It is columnar so additional